creativecreature/aws-lambda-express-middlewares/README.md

 # Lambda express middlewares
-This package helps you chain AWS lambda functions with an API that is similar to Express middlewares.
+This package allows you to create reusable middleware functions, with a function signature that is similar to express.

-The goal of this package is to help you and your team extract any common functionality into new lambda middleware functions.
 You are then able to order them however you want.
 The middlewares are executed left to right, the last one will invoke your handler.

-This package has no external dependencies, to avoid adding any bloat to your lambda functions.
+This package has no external dependencies.
+Therefore, it wont add any bloat to your lambda functions.

 ## Examples
-Here are some examples for how this package could be used.
-The middlewares here are *obviously* just for demo puroposes.
+Here are some examples on how this package can be used.
+The middlewares are only for demo purposes.

-#### Supercharge your context with extra functionality(like a custom user object):
+#### Extend your lambda context with additional data (like a custom user object):

 ```js
 import { withMiddlewares } from 'lambda-express-middlewares'